Work at the Libraries

 We are no longer accepting applications for the upcoming semester.
 For further information, please contact Terry Heinrichs (theinri1, x8267).

-Please read the full and submit your application form to the Underhill Library circulation desk, located in the Lang Music Building.
-Preference is given to work/study students with a music and/or dance background.
-For further information, please contact Donna Forunier (dfourni1, x8231).
+Please read the full position description where you will find an application form.
+Please submit the completed form to the Underhill Library circulation desk located in the Lang Music Building by Tuesday, September 1, 2015.
+Preference is given to work/study students with a performing arts background.
+For further information, please contact Donna Fournier (dfourni1, x8231).